chethanatgithub/Data-Science/README.md

 ## What is data?
 > Data is collection of information.
 Data can be anything like text, image,video ,sounds.There can be existing data or data being aquired.

+## What are the techniques used in Data science